 Winter Quarter: January 30, 12 noon - 1 pm, 4108 Education Building

-Ethan Hutt, an Assistant Professor in the Department of Teaching and Learning, Policy and Leadership in the School of Education at the University of Maryland College Park, will give the lecture "Long-Term Relationships: How Longitudinal Datasets Shaped Our Views of Educational Attainment, Inequality, and the American School System."
+Ethan Hutt, an Assistant Professor in the Department of Teaching and Learning, Policy and Leadership in the School of Education at the University of Maryland College Park, gave the lecture "Long-Term Relationships: How Longitudinal Datasets Shaped Our Views of Educational Attainment, Inequality, and the American School System."
 For more details about this lecture see the press release about it.

 Spring Quarter: Monday, June 5, 2 - 3 pm, 1213 Education Building